 Environmental enrichment strategies for many aquatic species are not well established.
-The implications of a barren versus an enriched environment on well-being, general research, growth and development are unknown or poorly defined.
-This also applies to individual vs. group (social) housing for many species.
-When utilized, enrichment should elicit species appropriate behaviors and be evaluated for safety and utility.
+The implications of a barren versus an enriched environment on well-being, general research, growth, and development are unknown or poorly defined, as is true of individual versus group (social) housing for many species.
+When used, enrichment should elicit speciesappropriate behaviors and be evaluated for safety and utility.

-Generally, schooling fish species are housed with conspecifics, and many amphibians, especially anuran species may be group-housed.
-Aggression in aquatic animals does occur (van de Nieuwegiessen et al. 2008; Speedie and Gerlai 2007) and, as for terrestrial animals, appropriate monitoring and intervention may be necessary (Matthews 2002; Torreilles 2007).
-Some species need appropriate substrate (e.g., gravel) to reproduce or need substrate variety to express basic behaviors and maintain health (Overstreet 2000).
-Improved breeding success in enriched environments has been reported but further research in this area is needed (Carfagnini 2009).
-For many species, visual barriers, hides and shading are appropriate as, for example, for Xenopus laevis (Alworth 2009; Torreilles 2007).
-Most semi-aquatic reptiles spend some time on land (e.g., basking, feeding, digesting, and ovipositing) and terrestrial areas should be provided as appropriate for the species.
+Generally, schooling fish species are housed with conspecifics, and many amphibians, especially anuran species, may be group housed.
+Aggression in aquatic animals does occur (van de Nieuwegiessen et al. 2008; Speedie and Gerlai 2008) and, as for terrestrial animals, appropriate monitoring and intervention may be necessary (Matthews et al. 2002; Torreilles and Green 2007).
+Some species need appropriate substrate (e.g., gravel) to reproduce or need substrate variety to express basic behaviors and maintain health (Overstreet et al. 2000).
+Improved breeding success in enriched environments has been reported but further research in this area is needed (Carfagnini et al. 2009).
+For many species (including, e.g., X. laevis), visual barriers, hides, and shading are appropriate (Alworth and Vasquez 2009; Torreilles and Green 2007).
+Most semiaquatic reptiles spend some time on land (basking, feeding, digesting, and ovipositing) and terrestrial areas should be provided as appropriate.